Matrix Decomposition and Applications: Existence of the Skeleton Decomposition

 \section{Existence of the Skeleton Decomposition}

-In Corollary~\ref{lemma:equal-dimension-rank} (p.~\pageref{lemma:equal-dimension-rank}), we proved the row rank and the column rank of a matrix are equal.
-In another word, we can also claim that the dimension of the column space and the dimension of the row space are equal.
+In Theorem~\ref{theorem:equal-dimension-rank}, we established that the row rank and column rank of a matrix are equal.
+In other words, the dimension of the column space is equal to the dimension of the row space.
 This property is essential for the existence of the skeleton decomposition.
-We are then ready to prove the existence of the skeleton decomposition.
-The proof is rather elementary. \begin{proof}[of Theorem~\ref{theorem:skeleton-decomposition}] The proof relies on the existence of such nonsingular matrix $\bU$ which is central to this decomposition method.
+We now prove the existence of the skeleton decomposition.
+The proof is straightforward and relies on fundamental concepts from linear algebra. \begin{proof}[of Theorem~\ref{theorem:skeleton-decomposition}] The proof is based on demonstrating the existence of a nonsingular matrix $\bU$, which is central to the skeleton decomposition.